 Welcome to Gambier, a village along the Kokosing Gap Trail and home to Kenyon College.
-On this section of the trail, you will find Geocache #7.
 As you visit the area we want you to learn the history of Ohio Railroads and their significance to the growth of these towns.
 In the late 90’s, Knox County began to explore the idea of taking the abandoned rail beds and converting them to a multi-use recreational trail.
-We hope that you enjoy our 2020 Geotrail.
+This section of the trail is part of the greater rail trail known as the Ohio to Erie Trail consisting of 326 miles from Cincinnati to Cleveland.
+We hope that you enjoy our Points of Interest Trail.

 At this trailhead of the Kokosing Gap Trail, you will view the Chesapeake and Ohio Caboose and the 0-6-0 Steam Locomotive as well as a Switch Stand.
 The Kokosing Gap Trail board of trustees purchased the locomotive and moved it to Gambier in April 2001.

 According to the History of Knox County 1876-1976 during the years 1916-17, there were 18 passenger trains daily through Knox County on the Pennsylvania and B&O which were the two main lines.
 Passenger service declined steadily after World War II and in the last days of 1950, the Pennsylvania Railroad removed its last two passenger trains from Knox County while freight service continued through the late 1970’s.
 The Kokosing Gap Trail is built on the former Pennsylvania Railroad right-of-way between Mount Vernon and Danville.